×

 When we asked people living in Argentina about club and activities where newcomers can meet others, they responded:

 "Expats in Argentina often join clubs and activities such as language exchange groups, sports teams, and cultural activities.
 Expats can also meet people by attending local events such as festivals, concerts, and art exhibitions.
-Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as to attend meetups and networking events," remarked one retiree in Argentina.
+Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as to attend meetups and networking events," explained one retiree living in Argentina.

 What is life like in Argentina?